Guide to Creating Color Schemes

 INTENSITY refers to the purity of a hue.
 We also call it saturation or chroma.

 VALUE is a degree of lightness or darkness.
-Every color has value, e.g. high valued red will show as bright red or pink (if has less intensity)
+Every color has value, e.g. high-valued red will show as bright red or pink (if it has less intensity)

-Now with these three variables, there seems to be an infinite possibility of creating various color schemes.
+With these three variables, there seem to be infinite possibilities for creating various color schemes.
 But is there really?

-These are some color schemes I used on my illustration with different harmonious color combinations based on the color theory graphic above.
+These are some color schemes I’ve used in my illustration with different harmonious color combinations based on the color theory graphic above.

 As you can see, besides the different color combinations, I also played with color intensities and values.
 But there are certain rules I always follow when playing with these variables.
 Can you see the pattern before I mention it?